ama-team/voxengine-scenario-framework/README.md

 - Every lengthy action (transition, abort, staying in particular state) may be timed out.
 Scenario may be timed out as well.
 - Every failed action means that scenario has failed.
-The only exception is made for failed aborts.
+The only exception is made for failed aborted transitions.
 - Every timed out lengthy action may have rescue handler, so it may save scenario from failure.
 Rescue handlers are run only in case of timeout event, in every other case lengthy action must save itself on it's own.
-- Every lengthy action is fed with cancellation token that allows action to discover it is cancelled
+- Every lengthy action is fed with cancellation token that allows action to discover it is cancelled or timed out.
-- Every user-defined function (e.g. transition) is fed with current scenario execution as `this`
+- Every user-defined function (e.g. transition) is fed with current scenario execution as `this`.
 - While there are timeout defaults, all timeouts are configurable, and no timeout is hardcoded.
 - Promises over listeners.